UtsavBalar1231/helpsite/docs/Syllabus-Theory/Modern-Programming-Technologies/rust/rust-unit2.md

 - Defining and instantiating Structs
   - Using the field init shorthand when variables and fields have the same name
-  - Creating instances from other instances with struct update syntax
+  - Creating instances from other instances with structs update syntax
   - Using tuple structs without named fields to create different types
   - Unit-like structs without any fields
 - An example program using structs: